Riizade/Affitacamere-Website/README.md

 Todo
 ------
 - Source actual images
-- Use Handlebars.js, Mustache.js, or Dust.js client-side templating engine
+- Use Handlebars.js, Mustache.js, or Dust.js client-side templating engine.
+Look into jsRender.
 - Look into using the templating engine to handle language switching.